SoulyTMN/ResumeAggregator/README.md

 # ResumeAggregator
 Test project for parsing E1.ru resume data (ASP.NET WebAPI/MVC+angular)

-Size of final E1 fetch is currently set in layout.js in GLOBAL_FETCH_END variable (to be refactored) You can clear the project database by running Seed method (Update-database in packet management console)
+Size of final E1 fetch is currently set in layout.js in GLOBAL_FETCH_END variable (to be refactored)

+You can clear the project database by running Seed method (Update-database in package manager console)